Alec John Such: Biography

+Death

-On June 5, 2022, around 2:15 AM, Alec woke up at his South Carolina home to use the bathroom.
-On his way back to bed, Alec called out to a friend who was staying with him, the friend helped Alec get back into bed and then left the room.
-When the friend came back later to check on him, he was found dead due to a heart attack at the age of 70.
+On June 5, 2022, around 2:15 AM, Such woke up at his South Carolina home to use the bathroom.
+On his way back to bed, he called out to a friend who was staying with him.
+The friend helped Such get back into bed and then left the room.
+When the friend came back later to check on him, Such was found dead due to a heart attack at the age of 70.